Welcome! This blog explores opera – the warhorses, the familiar, those you may have heard of in a reference book, and the very obscure indeed.

 You can find a recording of nearly any opera you name on YouTube.
 (Want to know what Canepa’s Riccardo III, Kreutzer’s Nachtlager in Granada or Godard’s Dante are like?)

 Scores and contemporary musical criticism are on IMSLP and the Internet Archive, while l’Art Lyrique Français is a staggering compendium of French opera.
 Gallica, the Bibliothèque nationale de France’s website, has illustrations, costumes, and set designs from the original productions.
+The Archivio storico Ricordi has a wealth of iconography from Verdi to verismo.

 What is performed today, though, is only the tip of the proverbial.
 Many obscure operas are just as good as those everybody knows.